-The pupils remain dilated while the individual is feeling the effects of the meth, but return to normal as the effects of the drug wears off.
+The pupils remain dilated while the individual is feeling the effects of the meth, but return to normal as the meth effects wear off.

 Another common side effect of meth use is psychosis.
 Meth psychosis is characterized by hallucinations, anxiety, paranoia, and delusions.

 According to the medical journal CNS Drugs, up to 40% of meth users experience symptoms of meth psychosis.

 Most of the time meth psychosis is temporary and goes away after a person stops using.
 However, long-term psychological damage is possible, especially at high doses.

 Signs Someone is On Meth